GoPro cameras aren’t just for action sports! GoPros are awesome for travel photography and videos, too.

 GoPro cameras are super tiny and the learning curve is small.

 The best part about GoPros?
 All of the fun GoPro accessories and mounts that will level up your travel photography and videography game.

-Check out over 60 killer GoPro accessories I found to add to your travel photography kit.
+Check out these amazing GoPro accessories I found to add to your travel photography kit.

 GoPro lens protector

 Protect your GoPro from lens scratches or smudges with a protective film, case or cover.

 While the GoPro is quite durable, it doesn’t come with anything to protect the lens or screen from smudges or scratches.